fteodoro803/WinterHack2021/README.md

 # WinterHack2021
 Winter Hack CISSA

+Complete: Functionality of a Regular Game
-Playable Minesweeper and Solver, through Python
+Goal: playable Minesweeper and Solver, through Python.
+Features tailouring to a multiplayer aspect of the game